 While describing the concept of remand.
 It is very important to explain the police reports which are made by the police under section 173 of Cr.PC.
 This section says that;

 Every investigation shall be completed as soon as possible and without any delay.
-Police report shall be submitted by the officer in charge of the police station to the public prosecutor so that a magistrate can take its cognizance.
+Police reports shall be submitted by the officer in charge of the police station to the public prosecutor so that a magistrate can take its cognizance.
 This report is made on a prescribed form bearing

 7 Columns Of Police Report Or Challan